picwell/auto_pr_versioning/README.md

 1. Create 3 labels in your GitHub repo: "major", "minor", and "patch".
 2. Setup a CodePipeline to trigger on changes to the **master** branch of your repo.
-3. Configure the pipeline to clone your repo, and pass that directory to this tool as an argument.
+3. Configure the pipeline to call this tool with your repo name as an argument.
 4. Change your `setup.py` to calculate the version from git using something akin to
 ```